guinetn/browserLocalHomepage/assets/books/computer_science/encoding.md

 ## UTF-32
 Represents each Unicode code point as a 32-bit integer.
 Both little-endian and big-endian byte orders are supported.
 UTF-32 encoding is used when applications want to avoid the surrogate code point behavior of UTF-16 encoding on operating systems for which encoded space is too important.
 Single glyphs rendered on a display can still be encoded with more than one UTF-32 character.

+# Common text encodings

+Name	How To Create	Description
+UTF-8	Encoding.UTF8	The most common multi-byte representation, where ASCII characters are always represented as single bytes, but other characters can take more,up to 3 bytes for a character within the BMP.
+This is usually the encoding used by .NET if you don't specify one (for instance, when creating a StreamReader).
+When in doubt, UTF-8 is a good choice of encoding.
+System default	Encoding.Default	This is the default encoding for your operating system,which is not the same as it being the default for .NET APIs!
+It's typically a Windows code page,1252 is the most common value for Western Europe and the US, for example.

+UTF-16	Encoding.Unicode, Encoding.
+BigEndianUnicode	UTF-16 represents each character in a .NET string as 2 bytes, whatever its value.
+Encoding.
+Unicode is little-endian, as opposed to Encoding.
+BigEndianUnicode.

+ASCII	Encoding.ASCII	ASCII contains Unicode values 0-127.
+It does not include any accented or "special" characters.
+"Extended ASCII" is an ambiguous term usually used to describe one of the Windows code pages.

+Windows code page	Encoding.
+GetEncoding(page)	If you need a Windows code page encoding other than the default, use Encoding.
+GetEncoding(Int32).

+ISO-8859-1 ISO-Latin-1	Encoding.
+GetEncoding( 28591)	Windows code page 28591 is also known as ISO-Latin-1 or ISO-8859-1, which is reasonably common outside Windows.

+UTF-7	Encoding.UTF7	This is almost solely used in email, and you're unlikely to need to use it.
+I only mention it because many people think they've got UTF7-encoded text when it's actually a different encoding entirely.

 ## More
 - https://www.rapidtables.com/code/text/alt-codes.html
 - https://www.rapidtables.com/code/text/unicode-characters.html